NCBI-Hackathons/PhenVar/README.md

 Returns a full list of pubmed articles via the pubmed_snp_cited search term.
 Alternatively, only returns articles revised since the since_date variable (a python datetime.date object)
 #### get_all_rsids
 Returns full list of cited rsids from snp, as RSID objects
+#### get_pubmed_article_from_pmid
+Takes in a pmid and returns its associated PubmedArticle object.
 ### database.py
 Contains the database schema definitions, using the Sqlalchemy ORM.
 This also contains functions to perform language processing on abstracts in the database in order to create the cached json file, which contains lists of nouns in each article, linked by their pmid.

 ### visualization.py
 Contains methods to create wordclouds from a list of rsids.
+#### word_statistics
+Method to create a dictionary of the form {"noun":[word count, article count, rsid count, weight]...} from a list of rsid's and a list of weights ('word_count', 'article_count', 'rsid_count', and 'rsid_balance').
+The weights are used in determining how large they should appear in the generated wordcloud(s).

+#### article_json
+Takes a list of Article objects (from database.py) and builds a json object of the form {"nodes":[],"links":[]} for use in the D3 force-directed graph, containing information about rsid citations.